HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/IppoolsApi.md

 ## Update

-> IpPool Update(ctx, ippoolId, updateIpPool)
+> IpPool Update(ctx, ippoolId, updateIpPool, optional)

 Update IP pool by ID

 Update a single ip pool with matching ID.
 'DefaultRoute' can only be updated if ip pool is not currently in-use.
+If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters